 She has taught at both undergraduate and Masters level at Brunel, Goldsmiths, LSE and Surrey.

 Her research specialisms are primarily in the fields of youth crime, bullying and victimisation processes.
 She has published extensively on these topics in a range of journals and book chapters.

 She is a member of the British Society of Criminology and country co-ordinator of the European Network for Social and Emotional Competence (ENSEC).
-Her latest book, co-edited with Helen Cowie, is Bullying Among University Students, published by Routledge in 2016.
+Her latest book, co-edited with Helen Cowie, Cyberbullying and Online Harms: Preventions and Interventions from Community to Campus, will be published by Routledge in 2023.